rook/rook/design/object-bucket/object-bucket.md

 ## Looking Forward

 - Resource Quotas cannot be defined for CRDs.
 This limits admin control over how many buckets can be created per object store.
 A operator could be made configurable (via ConfigMap) to cap the number of buckets per object store.
+A PR exists for enabling quotas on CRDs (https://github.com/kubernetes/kube).
+If it is merged into Kubernetes, a ResourceQuota example should be defined for CephObjectBucketClaims.

 - ACL control doesn't exist for CephObjectBucketClaims.
 Currently all user end keys will have Object PUT/GET/DELETE.
 It would be useful to allow users to request secondary keys with a subset of these ACLs.
 For instance, an Object GET-only key.